 • There is no obligation for an employer to place employees on furlough and many employers may not be able to, as it is not a cost neutral option.
 Employers remain liable for employee National Insurance and pension contributions as well as payments for statutory sick pay, holiday, maternity and other parental rights.

 • The grant cannot be used by an employer to pay for redundancy payments and from 1 December, employers cannot claim for any days during which a furloughed employee is serving a contractual or statutory notice period.

 • Flexible furlough continues to apply so that employees can come back to work on a part-time basis, but employers will need to ensure that they claim for a minimum of 7 calendar days to qualify for the grant.

 • It is important that whilst on furlough, employees do not do any work that makes money or provides services for the employer or its associated companies.

 • Employees who are unable to work because they are shielding or have caring responsibilities can be furloughed.

 • Employers must continue to obtain the express consent of employees to place them on or to extend any existing period of furlough.

 It is unclear whether the lockdown measures in force in England until 2 December 2020 will be extended.
 The Health Minister, Matt Hancock, has publicly stated that he is unable to rule out an extension.
 This will no doubt have an impact on any future modifications to the furlough scheme when it is reviewed in January 2021.

-For further information on the issues raised in this alert, please contact Partner Merrill April or Senior Consultant Pia Sanchez, both of whom specialise in employment and partnership law for senior executives, multinational employers, partnerships and partners.
+For further information on the issues raised in this alert, please contact Partner Merrill April, who specialises in employment and partnership law for senior executives, multinational employers, partnerships and partners.